Clase Azul

 • The tequilas are produced from Tequilana Weber Blue Agave.

-• A line spanning blanco, reposado, añejo and extra-añejo tequilas, plus mezcal and special editions.
+• A line spanning blanco, reposado, añejo and extra-añejo tequilas, plus mezcal, a smoked blanco, and a deep run of limited, anniversary, collaboration and Día de Muertos editions.

 • Distributed in more than 100 countries.